Meet the Band Instruments!

-Attend the 5th-grade parent meeting on Tuesday, March 22nd at 6:30 pm.
+Attend the 5th-grade online parent meeting on Tuesday, March 22nd at 6:30 pm.

-If interested in percussion, attend the percussion tryouts (DATE TBD) and Saturday, March 26th instrument selection day.
+If interested in percussion, attend the percussion tryouts on Friday, March 25th AND Saturday, March 26th instrument selection day.
 Students who do not make the percussion class will play their March 27th instrument selection.

 Attend our Instrument Selection Day on Saturday, March 26th from 9:00 am to 3:00 pm at Westbrook Intermediate.